Quota In Perpetuity

 By Poonam I Kaushish

-According to a former Chairman of the National Commission on Backward Classes, “The politicians have converted reservation into a circus”.
-Think.
-No study has been done to find out whether post reservations any effort is made to build up the morale of the backward classes to bring them into the mainstream.
+Bluntly, those born poor are sufferers and those born in upper castes are victors.
+Worse, no study has been done to find out whether post quotas any effort is made to build up the morale of those given reservation to bring them into the mainstream.
+Underscoring that quotes don’t solve what’s wrong with education or provide better quality of life.
 There are neither any welfare programmes for them or quality education.

 Arguably, is reservation an end in itself?
 Not at all.
 Has anyone assessed whether those provided reservation have gained or continue to lose?
 No. Are quotas the answer for maintaining India’s social fabric?
 Never, as it only divides people and harms national unity.
 Does it make sense if someone with 90% in engineering sells medicines while a Dalit with 40% becomes a doctor, thanks to reservation?
 What purpose does quota serve when a student or officer is unable to cope with the decision-making process?
 When does backwardness supercede equality assured under Article 15(1)?
 How is the Government going to avoid reverse discrimination?

 India of 2021 is not the India of 1989 where a young 18-year old student, Rajiv Goswami immolated himself in public.
 Today, the Mandal fiend unleashed by our polity then has come to bite.
 Our netagan have to realise that they are dealing with a savvy Gen X and Gen Z aged between 18-35 years who constitute 50% population and believe in action not reaction.